Evaluation of amplifier parameters

 -

-Sampling range (section №3) - specifies the range of samples used for model calculation (by default: from
+Sampling range (section No. 3) — indicates the range of samples used to calculate the model (by default: from

-After setting up the amplifier model, start its calculation.
-To do this, click the Start Calculation button.
-The indicator on the button will show the progress.
+After setting up the amplifier model, start calculating it.
+To do this, click the Start calculation button.
+The indicator on the button will display the progress.

-After completion, the plotting section will become available.
+After completion, the charting section will become available.

 Plotting graphs